-Our research is currently supported by the NIH (1R15GM114706) and the NIU Research & Artistry Award
+Our research is currently supported by the NSF CAREER award (DBI-1652164), the NIH AREA award (1R15GM114706) and the NIU Research & Artistry Award

 1. Bioinformatics tool development:

-We developed and maintain the web resource dbCAN, dedicated to functional domain-based CAZyme annotation for newly sequenced genomes/metagenomes.
+- We developed and maintain the web resource dbCAN, dedicated to functional domain-based CAZyme annotation for newly sequenced genomes/metagenomes.

-We developed and maintain the PlantCAZyme database to provide pre-computed CAZyme sequence and annotation data for all sequenced plant and algal genomes
+- We developed and maintain the PlantCAZyme database to provide pre-computed CAZyme sequence and annotation data for all sequenced plant and algal genomes

 2. Evolution of plant cell walls:

-We study the phylogeny of cell wall-related genes (encoding enzymes, transcription factors, transporters, ncRNAs etc.) involved in plant cell wall synthesis and degradation to understand how plant cell walls have evolved.
+- We study the phylogeny of cell wall-related genes (encoding enzymes, transcription factors, transporters, ncRNAs etc.) involved in plant cell wall synthesis and degradation to understand how plant cell walls have evolved.

-Carbohydrate active enzymes (CAZymes): these enzymes are responsible for the synthesis, degradation, modification and recognition of all carbohydrates on Earth.
+- Carbohydrate active enzymes (CAZymes): these enzymes are responsible for the synthesis, degradation, modification and recognition of all carbohydrates on Earth.

-We identify important industrial interested enzymes, e.g. CAZymes by bioinformatics mining of genomic and metagenomic data
+- We identify important industrial interested enzymes, e.g. CAZymes by bioinformatics mining of genomic and metagenomic data